dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2020-1-20-spark-parser-internals.md

 Grammar + Parser helps in answering the following question:
 >Is given statement complaint to the rules of the language?

-For exmaple, is ``select * from sample`` a valid Spark statement or not?
+For example, is ``select * from sample`` a valid Spark statement or not?

 ### Why understand parser

-Understaning parser allows us to answer questions like,
+Understanding parser allows us to answer questions like,

 * Will/Why is the given statement giving error on parsing?
 * Is this a keyword in Spark or not?
 * Add new feature (say merge statement support)
 * Build new tools, say our own editor for Spark..
-* Generating automated tests from the grammer
+* Generating automated tests from the grammar

 ### Spark grammar